vgines73/HW4_codingQuizOhYeah/README.md

 Local storage was a big issue.
 I couldn't store anything in local storage.
 After numerous attempts, research, I was able to at least get the object in there.
 I was not able to get the values in.
 Everytime i ran it, it would come out with name with no initials, and score would be 0.

 I was able to fix the play again button and im assuming the clear high score button is functional because the clear button cleared out local storage.

+Local storage is now fixed.
+For my variables, my playerInitials is set equal to an empty value, and my initialsAndScore is also pre-defined as name:null, score:0.
+I needed to assign values to them inside the high score function.
+When I was trying to figure out why my values weren't coming up I was using textContent as opposed to grabbing its value by using .value.